 One thing that can offset the price difference is that 22 & under can get an Ikon Pass for significantly cheaper which is then almost equal to an Epic Pass.

-That being said, I would personally be unlikely to choose an Epic Pass because of the location of all the resorts, Epic is great near Colorado and Tahoe and but I usually spend most of my winter near Montana, Idaho, and Wyoming and Epic offers almost no resorts here.
+That being said, I would personally be unlikely to choose an Epic Pass because of the location of all the resorts, Epic is great near Colorado and Tahoe but I usually spend most of my winter near Montana, Idaho, and Wyoming and Epic offers almost no resorts here.

 On Ikon Pass or Ikon Base Plus, you get access to Jackson, Sun Valley, Steamboat, Big Sky, Mt Bachelor, Schweitzer, and multiple Salt Lake City Resorts, which are all closer than Epic Resorts.

-Both give you international destinations but Epic Pass gives you MORE resorts internationally while Ikon gives you the more legendary resorts (which would my preference if I were to travel internationally to ski).
+Both give you international destinations but Epic Pass gives you MORE resorts internationally while Ikon gives you the more legendary resorts (which would be my preference if I were to travel internationally to ski).